 Dimethyl Sulfide (DMS) is injected continuously into the furnace section (hot section) of ethane steam crackers to inhibit coke formation and to control the creation of CO.
 The DMS injection rate is determined by the feed rate of the charge gas/liquid and its native sulfur content.
 The lower the sulfur content of the feedstock, the higher the injection rate of the DMS.
-Some steam crackers utilize Dimethyl Disulfide (DMDS) for sulfur injection in place of DMS (both chemicals decompose to form H2S in the presence of hydrogen).
+Some steam crackers utilize Dimethyl Disulfide (DMDS) for sulfur injection instead of DMS (both chemicals decompose to form H2S in the presence of hydrogen).

 How It Works